Blockstream/satellite/index.md

 blocksat-cli cfg
 ```

-Then, run the instructions helper and follow the instructions:
+Then, check out the instructions for your setup by running:

 ```
 blocksat-cli instructions